Forricide/still-feel-alive/Chapter 14.md

 She searches for Newter.
 He's pacing, long tail swishing back and forth, already outside of Brockton Bay.
 For a long moment, she watches him.
 He looks one way - towards the city where the rest of Faultline's crew has taken refuge.
 Then back to Brockton Bay again, forlorn.

 No right decision, so he's stuck in limbo, almost like her.

+She's made up her mind.
+One breath, deep, taking in the otherworldly air of this distant place.

+The beast is charging a defender when she appears, almost in front of it.
+Screaming, it hears her.
+Distracted, momentarily, before a gigantic wave slams into her body.

+This time, she has enough time to take in the stump at the end of its arm, where its hand used to be.
+A success for her, however small it might be in perspective.
+But more impact than she makes now, appearing for a moment between its other set of claws and an armored parahuman.

+The cape she tried to save doesn't make it.
+She waits for another opportunity, patient.

+Her power wasn't made to be used like this, she doesn't think.
+Sarah extolled its versatility outside of combat - sneaking into buildings, distracting enemies, getting into normally inaccessible areas.

+Not throwing yourself at the same impossible enemy, over and over again.

+But she has something the other defenders don't.
+Every time the Leviathan hits her, she comes back.
+It doesn't matter if he personally attacks her, or if a rogue wave does it.
+She lives, again and again and again.

+And it hurts more, and more, and more.

+She appears again.
+Cushioning the body of a cape with her own.
+He groans.
+She doesn't make a sound.

+The Leviathan takes notice of her.
+Not that time, not the next time.
+At one point, however, it happens.
+It meets her eyes, and she stares back.